munificent/craftinginterpreters/book/resolving-and-binding.md

 </aside>

-However, environments do behave like the entire block is one scope, just a scope that changes over time.
-That clashes with how we implement closures.
+But in our implementation, environments do act like the entire block is one scope, just a scope that changes over time.
+Closures do not like that.
 When a function is declared, it captures a reference to the current environment.
-The function *should* be capturing a frozen snapshot of the environment as it exists at the point that the function is declared.
-But, instead, in the Java code, it has a reference to the actual mutable Environment object.
+The function *should* capture a frozen snapshot of the environment *as it existed at the moment the function was declared*.
+But, instead, in the Java code, it has a reference to the actual mutable environment object.
 When a variable is later declared in the scope that environment corresponds to, the closure sees the new variable, even though the declaration does *not* precede the function.

 ### Persistent environments